omarvides/learning-k8s/Theory.md

 # Kubernetes: Replication Controller

-Controllers are the brain behind k8s they monitor objects and respond accordingly, on scenarios where the application crashes and the pod fails, the replication controller makes sure that there are always running the number of pods specified
+To create a deployment ```kubectl create -f deployment-file.yml```Controllers are the brain behind k8s they monitor objects and respond accordingly, on scenarios where the application crashes and the pod fails, the replication controller makes sure that there are always running the number of pods specified

 The replication controllers also are useful to create multiple pods to balance the load across all pod, replication controllers can manage pods across multiple clusters, (it spans pods across multiple nodes in the cluster), it also scales the application when the demand increases.